Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 ### -Jwt
 JSON web token.
-Available in TPP v22.4 and later.
+Available in TLSPDC v22.4 and later.
 Ensure jwt mapping has been configured in VCC, Access Management-\>JWT Mappings.

 ```yaml